Ham Shacks of Our Mind

 No, sometimes it skewed more Hefnerian.

 Hey, like who isn't for varying portions of his life, thirteen years old?
-Sometimes you feel like nut - and the whole pipe, ascot and smoking jacket thing makes perfect sense, along with the Right Stuff Collins Radio S-Line, the mandated kidney-shaped Luxury Formica operating desk and those swinging Rat Pack pad Ring-a-Ding-Ding lighting fixtures.
+Sometimes you feel like a nut - and the whole pipe, ascot and smoking jacket thing makes perfect sense, along with the Right Stuff Collins Radio S-Line, the mandated kidney-shaped Luxury Formica operating desk and those swinging Rat Pack pad Ring-a-Ding-Ding lighting fixtures.

 And then fifty years flip by.